A Peaceful Place In The Storm – How To Stay Calm When Life Isn’t

 Reality continually renews and confronts us with new tasks, challenges, opportunities and solutions, day after day.
 Are we in touch with this ever flowing reality?
 Are we asking ourselves what is available now, what gifts we are receiving and what we can give to others, or are we dwelling upon how wronged, threatened or deprived we’ve always been?
 By taking our attention off our toxic inner dialogue, and focusing upon what is before us, right now, we directly interfere with the habitual patterns that are the primary cause of our suffering.

 As we do this faithfully, the second step of Centering appears.
 At a certain moment we become aware that depression and gratitude, or the willingness to be of service, cannot co-exist in the same person at the same time.
 When we are totally absorbed with our own safety, security or well being, our natural life force and ability to live fulfilling lives becomes blocked When our focus and life are primarily self absorbed, revolving around self centered dreams, what we are needing and what others are thinking of us, we live in a prison without bars.
 Any insult, real or imagined, can become the cause of great pain, resulting in withdrawal and retreat into fantasies.
 Underlying feelings of worthlessness emerge, producing additional depression, hostility and stress.
+And this is the last thing that you want to have to deal with.
+When these emotions start to come into fruition though, many people decide to read more about what they can do to help relieve these symptoms once and for all.
+For example, taking forms of marijuana through a dab rig may be the perfect option for some, whereas others may decide to speak to a therapist or doctor to find out their other choices.
+Whatever you do though, finding an effective coping mechanism for you is the most important thing to think about in these situations.

 In Centering we change our focus to all that we are receiving, what others need, what we can give, what has to be done, moment by moment, person by person.
 And then we do it.
 We take action.
 We do not hesitate.
 When our focus is put upon simple daily actions, and upon doing “deeds of service,” the monkey mind is dismantled and passing emotions do not take center stage.